Our trustees

 Learn what's happening in and around our fund.

-A pub restaurant in Bramfield is set to convert its restaurant into a full-size pop-up charity book shop to raise funds for the Pear Tree Fund.
-The Queen’s Head selected the Pear Tree Fund as its chosen charity just under ...
+The Queen’s Head at Bramfield will convert its restaurant into a full-size pop-up charity book shop for the second time to raise money for the Pear Tree Fund.
+The pub will transform into a bookworm’s dream from Monday 24 to ...
 Read More

 Sign up to the Pear Tree Fund newsletter